V-Day (movement): Mission

-V-Day aims to tackle issues such as rape and battery of women, incest, female genital mutilation and human trafficking of female sex slaves.
+V-Day aims to tackle issues such as rape and battery of women, incest, female genital mutilation and sex slavery.

 The organization seeks to strengthen existing anti-violence efforts by raising money and consciousness, and to lay the groundwork for new educational and protective legislative endeavours for women throughout the world.
-V-Day's work is grounded in four core beliefs.
-These stated as:
+V-Day's work is grounded in four core beliefs, stated as: